-- 12.1 We will ensure that we support all students who have been affected in any way by a report of sexual harassment or sexual violence.
+12.1 Brookvale Primary School will ensure that we support all students who have been affected in any way by a report of sexual harassment or sexual violence.
 We will seek to ensure that both the victim and alleged perpetrator(s), and any witnesses, are not being bullied or harassed, including online.
-We are aware of the potentially damaging role that social media can play in such cases and will ensure that students are educated about these dangers and signposted to specialist support when necessary. - 12.2 Brookvale Primary School operates a zero-tolerance approach to sexual violence and sexual harassment.
+We are aware of the potentially damaging role that social media can play in such cases and will ensure that students are educated about these dangers and signposted to specialist support when necessary.

+- 12.2 Brookvale Primary School We operate a zero-tolerance approach to sexual violence and sexual harassment.
 It is never acceptable and will not be tolerated.
-We seek to create an environment in in which all children are supportive and respectful of their peers when reports of sexual violence or sexual harassment are made. - 12.3 We will keep this guidance under review, ensuring that we reflect on its effectiveness when reports of sexual harassment or sexual violence are made, and that we respond to any emerging issues or trends in the data, sharing these with safeguarding partners as appropriate.
+We seek to create an environment in in which all children are supportive and respectful of their peers when reports of sexual violence or sexual harassment are made. - 12.3 Brookvale Primary School will keep this guidance under review, ensuring that we reflect on its effectiveness when reports of sexual harassment or sexual violence are made, and that we respond to any emerging issues or trends in the data, sharing these with safeguarding partners as appropriate.